Author Service Interfaces for Client-Server Communication

 To implement function behavior for components with client or server ports using

 referenced Simulink® models, right-click a component and select

 createSimulinkBehavior function.
 System Composer creates a new export-function model and links the component to the new

 For a component with a server port, the model contains a Function Element block and a port-scoped Simulink Function block for each function element of the service interface associated with the server port.
 The Simulink Function blocks are preconfigured with a function interface specification to match each function element of the service interface.
-The Function Element block creates an exporting function port in the Simulink model.
+The Function Element block creates an exporting function port on the corresponding Reference Component block.
 The attributes of the port are based on the service interface definition.

-To implement the desired algorithm for each server function, open the Simulink Function blocks and add and connect the needed blocks and other modeling elements.
+To implement the desired algorithm for each server function, open the Simulink Function blocks.
+Then, add and connect the needed blocks and other modeling elements.

 For a component with a client port, the model contains a Function Element Call block and a Function-Call Subsystem block.